acmucsd/Element.AI/documentation/obs_and_act.md

 Take point `(x,y)`.

-If you are in a python bot, say you defined:
+If you are using a python kit, say you defined:
 ```
 boardState = obs['board']['board_state']
 playersState = obs['board']['players_state']
 ```

+If you are using a Java kit, the above are defined for you.
 Note both kits have the following values predefined:
 ```
 TEMP = -1
 UNOCCUPIED = 0